List of Marvel Comics characters: I: Powers and abilities of Isca the Unbeaten

 Isca is an Omega-level mutant with the power to never lose.
 Her powers will give her the skills required to win, manipulate probabilities in her favor, or slightly alter her appearance.
 In larger conflicts, she will be compelled to switch to the side that is most likely to win.
 Her power will also make her win even if victory is unfavorable for her.
 Isca's powers cannot be negated and they do not make her immune to dying or being killed if her death would result in her victory.

 Isca is also very long-lived, having been alive for over 10,000 years.

-In combat, she wields a sword named Mercy.